amasotti/vue-academind/README.md

 # Academind Vue3

-This repo contains the code for each chapter of the Academind course on Vuejs v.
-3
+This repo contains my coding-along for each chapter of the Academind course on Vuejs v.
+3.
+This repo is neither a complete resource-repo for the academind course nor substitutes the course.
+It's just me having fun with Vuejs.

 ## What's missing:

-_The videos (too big to be uploaded on github)_
+* _The videos (too big to be uploaded on github)_

-## Structure

-- __course resources__: the code snippet from each chapter + slides (locally also the videos)
-- __Other folders:__ my coding along the course
+* _Many parts that I felt too boring to code with_